-Can’t connect to iTunes or App Store on Mac
+Cannot connect to iTunes or Mac App Store on Mac

-Just like on your iOS devices, you might experience similar connectivity issues on your Mac when using the Mac App Store, iBooks Store, or iTunes Store.
+Just like on your iOS devices, you might experience similar connectivity issues on your Mac when using the Mac App Store, iBooks, or iTunes Store.
 Here are some steps you can take to troubleshoot connectivity problems on your Mac.

 Make sure your software is up to date